Saranyavarsh/SaranyaC-redis/README.md

 It will manage the stationary products sold in shop and customer details and details of staffs.
 This configuration includes ,

-1)Customer name,id,age, amount
+1)cust id,name,age,amount
-2)Staff id,name,age,salary
+2)shop product,price,qty
-3)Shop product,price,qty
+3)staff id,name,age,salary

 The database supports five entities: